The Origin, Evolution and Functions of the Human Mind

 There can be various perspectives in the discussion of free will:

-- Free will in the sense of a fully independent will, defined as independent of the will of other individuals
+- Free will in the sense of a fully independent will, defined as being independent of the will of other individuals (for example, political or religious dominance)

 - Free will as an expression of personality and selection of personal preferences.
 How else would an un-free will decide?